jbodika/CART-253/Assignments/VariationJam/Project-Ideas.md

 2. mode where the player moves the obstacles and not the bird
 3. flappy bird controlled by sound from user's microphone

+#### Cooking/Baking sim
+1. reverse-cooking (instead of starting with nothing you start with the actual meal and deconstruct it)
+2. gravity mode (ingredients are floating everywhere)
+3. black and white mode ??